Septic, Productivity, Operations, Technician Tips

 Combining traditional marketing materials like business cards and postcards with social media posts and other digital marketing can work well for many septic tank businesses.

 ServiceTitan has a library of postcards that septic businesses can use to execute their direct mail campaigns.
-Setup takes minutes.
-Simply choose your design, adjust the text, then print and mail your postcards to your chosen audience.
+Setup takes minutes—simply choose your design, adjust the text, and print and mail your postcards to your desired audience.

-Direct mail campaigns cost a flat rate per postcard, so you only pay for the number that you send.
-And you can track the results of each campaign to see exactly which ones are driving revenue.
+Direct mail campaigns cost a flat rate per postcard, so you only pay for the number you send.
+You can track the results of each campaign to see precisely which drives revenue.

 • Optimize your septic business website with popular, locally relevant keywords people use when searching online for companies to hire, such as “Charlotte septic cleaning” or “septic pumping near me.”